mhn17/sensornode/README.md

 		    <channel>0</channel>
 		</webCam>

 4. Run application
 Use "gradle run" to build and run the application.
-	It can be stopped by entering "q" + <enter>